jadecobra/python_tdd_exercises/source/truth_table_01.rst

     def logical_negation(value):
         return value

-  the terminal updates to show an :doc:`AssertionError`.
+  the terminal shows an :doc:`AssertionError`.

   The ``logical_negation`` function returns the value it receives as input but the test expects it to return the opposite
 * The ``not`` keyword can be used to make the function return the opposite of what it receives.
-I update the return statement in ``logical_negation`` to return the opposite of the value it receives
+I change the return statement in ``logical_negation`` to return the opposite of the value it receives

   .. code-block:: python

     def logical_negation(value):
       return not value

-  the terminal updates to show passing tests
+  the terminal shows passing tests

 Reviewing what I know so far